-CEO’s, presidents, general managers, have a distinct advantage over product managers.
+CEOs, presidents, and general managers have a distinct advantage over product managers.
 The organizations that they lead report to them.
 As a product manager, you have no such luxury.
-Your product team is made up of your functional peers.
+Your functional peers make up your product team.
 None of them report to you.
 See the figure below.

 - articulate the win,

 - exceed team members’ expectations, and

 Articulate the Win

 If people don’t know where they are going, they can’t possibly know “what’s in it for them” when they get there.
 As a product manager, the essential thing that you can do is to articulate “the win” in simple, easy-to-understand terms.
 The team needs to understand the value that the product or project they are working on will bring to the company.
 It could increase profitability, lower costs, or improve competitiveness.
 It’s the product manager’s job to connect the dots.
 Consider this objective statement for a project.

 “Our objective is to find and acquire a key technology.”

 It just describes the task.
 In marketing parlance, it’s all feature, no benefit.
 No attempt to articulate the value a win would bring.
 Don’t expect this objective statement to inspire the masses.
 However, what do you think would happen if you revised it to read as follows?